 Avoid Delay and Dismissal

-To avoid a delay or dismissal, carefully review all of the information you entered on the complaint form.
+To avoid a delay or dismissal, carefully review the information you entered on the complaint form.
 All names must be spelled correctly and include a middle initial if one is used.
 Street numbers and addresses must be accurate.
 Most states don’t allow a post office box as an address, so be sure to use complete street addresses and apartment numbers.

-When defense attorneys catch a misspelled defendant’s name, incorrect address, or wrong date of dispute, they can file a Motion to Dismiss due to the plaintiff’s failure to correctly identify the defendant.
+When defense attorneys catch a misspelled defendant’s name, incorrect address, or wrong date of the dispute, they can file a Motion to Dismiss due to the plaintiff’s failure to correctly identify the defendant.

-Notifying the Defendant
+Notifying the Defendant of the Lawsuit

 Once you arrive at the clerk’s office and complete the petition, you’ll have to pay the filing fee.
 After your lawsuit is filed, the defendant must be notified with a set of court documents.
 This is known as “service of process.”